 Some partners offer a proof of concept and eval pool management program.
 This type of scenario enables you to demonstrate or offer customers the opportunity to evaluate your solution on thoroughly tested equipment that can be returned and reworked for the subsequent request.
 A positive "out-of-box" experience is key to the success of your brand.
 In short, this scenario enables your team to meet specific customer requests with a manageable pool of equipment that can be remanufactured to the original state and reused.

-Robust Lifecycle Management
+Robust Lifecycle Management is Essential

 Lifecycle management is essential to servicing and growing your solution.
 A partner should assess your total solution to optimize and streamline all aspects of the deployment, from solution design to support and maintenance.
 In addition, with visibility into partner's roadmaps, they should design with long-life parts, motherboards, and chassis to minimize development costs.
 When parts become obsolete, forcing a re-design, your partner should work to ensure that the highest levels of backward compatibility are designed into the system through regression testing.
 This approach ensures you receive the highest benefit in maintaining control over hard costs in the supply chain and soft costs that arise in developing, deploying, and supporting solutions worldwide.